There are hundreds of debt management companies in the UK. It is important to understand what they can do for you before deciding to use one.

 Debt management companies understand the laws surrounding debt and have pre-existing connections with creditors.
 Also they are impartial and not involved with the stress of a situation and provide a valuable service.
 Especially for people struggling with personal debts.

 Some debtors use debt management companies to take control on their behalf.
 They communicate with creditors and manage repayments, but there is no legal need to do so.

 You can speak to any company you owe money to and can ask them to consider taking a lower monthly repayment.
 Whether dealing with creditors or working with a debt management company.
 It is possible to find letter templates online, to help you to deal with your own debt management.
 If you are looking to take more formal action, you must speak to an impartial advisor.

-Some people turn to debt management companies when facing problems.
+Many people turn to debt management companies when facing problems.